-Asking respondents why they do or do not act in a certain way does not necessarily reveal the "true" reasons for their actions.16 It is more fruitful to compare indicators of behavior or position which logically may affect the propensity for Jewish education.
+Asking respondents why they do or do not act in a certain way does not necessarily reveal the "true" reasons for their actions.15 It is more fruitful to compare indicators of behavior or position which logically may affect the propensity for Jewish education.
 The survey permits the examination of some possible sources such as the region of the country people are living in, geographic mobility, and family income.
 Recent relocations have negative effects on enrollment in Jewish educational institutions.
 The children of the respondents who have moved to another community since 1984 are less likely to attend Jewish schools than those in non-mobile families.
 Similar to the findings for the parental generation, children living in the West and South are less prone to be enrolled in Jewish education, or, if under six, less likely to be intended for enrollment than those in the Northeast and Midwest.
 There appears to be a very positive relationship between the Jewishness of the district a family lives in and the enrollment of children in Jewish schools.
-As indicated in Table 40, 52 percent of the children living in what the respondent described as a very Jewish neighborhood are enrolled or are expected to be; conversely 58, a slightly larger percentage, of those residing in an entirely non-Jewish area are not so registered or are not expected to be in the future.
-The figure for a "somewhat Jewish" neighborhood is 41 percent and for a "little Jewish" neighborhood 39 percent.
-This relationship, however, may be an artifact of self-selection.
-The more Jewish Jews are, the more likely they are to seek to dwell among their fellows, while those with little or no commitments may prefer to reside among Gentiles or are indifferent as to the ethno-religious character of the neighborhood.
+As indicated in Table 39, 52 percent of the children living in what the respondent described as a very Jewish neighborhood are enrolled or are expected to be;

-16 Paul Lazarsfeld, "The Art of Asking Why," National Marketing Review, 1 (1935), pp. 32-43, reprinted in Lazarsfeld, Qualitative Analysis: Historical and Political Essays (Boston: Allyn and Bacon, 1972).
+15 Paul Lazarsfeld, "The Art of Asking Why," National Marketing Review, 1 (1935), pp. 32-43, reprinted in Lazarsfeld, Qualitative Analysis: Historical and Political Essays (Boston: Allyn and Bacon, 1972).

 Neighborhood Attended in Past Year Expect to Enroll, Yet Did Not Attend Did Not and Will Not Attend Do Not Know Row Total

-Very Jewish 21 - 31 24 23 7
+Very Jewish 21 31 24 23 7

 Somewhat Jewish 17 24 41 18 22

 Little Jewish 13 26 46 14 30

 Not Jewish 7 21 58 14 41

 Column Total 12 24 48 16 100